what is Ayush?

 - According to this system, the human body is the replica of the universe and so are the food and drugs irrespective of their origin.

-Homeopathy today is a rapidly growing system and is being practiced almost all over the world.
+Homoeopathy today is a rapidly growing system and is being practised almost all over the world.
 In India, it has become a household name due to the safety of its pills and gentleness of its cure.

 - A rough study states that about 10% of the Indian population solely depend on Homeopathy for their health care needs and is considered the second most popular system of medicine in the Country.

 - The word ‘Homoeopathy’ is derived from two Greek words, Homo is meaning similar and pathos meaning suffering.